Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 - Five failures account for almost every form problem we see on contractor sites: too many fields, wrong placement, validation that rejects real phone numbers, no spam protection, and a dead-end thank-you page.

 - Form failures cost real dollars, not vanity metrics.
-A site getting 500 monthly visitors to service pages, converting at 2% instead of 4%, with an $8,000 average ticket and a 30% close rate, is leaving roughly $24,000 of monthly revenue on the table.
+In an illustrative model, a site getting 500 monthly visitors to service pages, converting at 2 percent instead of 4 percent, with an $8,000 average ticket and a 30 percent close rate, is leaving roughly $24,000 of monthly revenue on the table.

 - None of the fixes require switching plugins.
 Every issue listed is configurable in WPForms, Gravity Forms, or Fluent Forms.
 Plugin choice is downstream of getting the basics right.